MicrosoftDocs/visualstudio-docs/docs/python/publish-to-app-service-windows.md

 Publishing to Azure App Service from Visual Studio 2017 and later copies only the files in your project to the server.
 It's necessary, therefore, to create the necessary files to configure the server environment.

-1. In Visual Studio **Solution Explorer**, select and hold (or right-click) the project and select **Add > New Item...**.
+1. In Visual Studio **Solution Explorer**, right-click the project and select **Add > New Item...**.
 In the dialog that appears, selecting the "Azure web.config (Fast CGI)" template and select OK.
 This creates a `web.config` file in your project root.

 1. Modify the `PythonHandler` entry in `web.config` so that the path matches the Python installation on the server (see [IIS Configuration Reference](https://www.iis.net/configreference) (iis.net) for exact details).
 For example, for Python 3.6.1 x64 the entry should appear as follows: